flying_hun

 wheels in contact with the ground, between rows of stopped or moving

-vehicles in the same lane, including on both divided and undivided
+, including on both divided and undivided

 streets, roads, or highways.